 This leaflet has been produced to give you general information about your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor and the Nutrition Team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Parenteral Nutrition (PN) is a method of feeding.
 It is a fluid that gives you calories in the form of carbohydrates, proteins and fats as well as containing vitamins and minerals needed to help meet your nutritional needs.
 The bag of PN is given to you, intravenously (via your veins), usually through a line in either your arm or neck.

 You may need PN because your gut is not working properly, you are not absorbing enough nutrition from there or because it has been recommended not to use your gut.
 It may be used as your only form of nutrition or alongside food or tube feeding.
 It may be given for a short time until you improve and occasionally, may be needed longer term.
 Your doctors will speak with you regarding this.